kellyhutchins/Code-Snippets-JSAPI/README.md

 # Code Snippets
-Code snippets I created for common bits of JS, TypeScript, HTML and Css I use when building apps with the ArcGIS API for JavaScript
+Code snippets I created for common bits of JS, TypeScript, HTML and Css I use when building apps with the ArcGIS API for JavaScript.

+For more info on using Visual Studio Code Snippets check out the [VS Doc](https://code.visualstudio.com/docs/editor/userdefinedsnippets)

 * json.json contains one snippet that creates a default tsconfig file.